Justin Wilson

 Senior Attorney

 Have Dallas police arrested you for weapons or gun crimes?
 Many weapons offenses impose significant penalties in the event of conviction, making it critical to have knowledgeable legal representation to protect your rights and interests when facing the criminal justice system.
+Hiring an experienced Dallas firearm defense lawyer is essential to help you handle the legal process and avoid severe consequences such as hefty fines, imprisonment, or loss of rights.
 Contact My Dallas Criminal Lawyer today for an initial case evaluation with a dedicated weapons or gun charge defense lawyer to pursue a favorable resolution to your charges.

 When facing prosecution for a weapons offense in Dallas, having a criminal defense lawyer on your side can help you obtain the best possible resolution under the circumstances of your case.
 At My Dallas Criminal Lawyer, our legal team will fight to protect your freedom and future by:

 After an arrest on weapons charges in Dallas, you may face life-altering consequences in the event of a conviction.
 As a result, your choice of legal representation can have a significant effect on the outcome of your case and your future.
-Turn to an experienced criminal defense lawyer from My Dallas Criminal Lawyer to advocate for you because:
+Turn to an experienced Dallas firearm defense attorney from My Dallas Criminal Lawyer to advocate for you because:

 Texas criminal law encompasses various offenses related to weapons and firearms.
-At My Dallas Criminal Lawyer, our defense attorneys can help you after prosecutors have charged you with crimes such as:
+These include a wide range of criminal offenses, such as common weapons offenses and weapons crime, which can carry severe legal penalties.
+If you are facing a Dallas gun charge or any gun-related accusation, consulting an experienced gun crime attorney is crucial to protect your rights and navigate the complexities of Texas law.
+At My Dallas Criminal Lawyer, our firearms defense attorneys can help you after prosecutors have charged you with crimes such as:

 In Texas, it’s illegal to carry a handgun if you are under 21 or have been convicted in the past five years of assault, deadly conduct, making terroristic threats, or using a gun in public – and you’re not at home, in your vehicle, or heading directly to it.